 - In Russia, the Russian Pulkovo Observatory’s fifteen-inch telescope observed Halley’s Comet’s transit of 1843.

 - After World War II, engineers and physicists with their instruments, techniques, and methodologies moved into astronomy.
 Modern tools were developed by the U.S. and Russia.

 - Satellite exploration gave humans a taste of space outside the confines of the Earth.
 Russian cosmonaut Yuri Gagarin was the first man to walk in space.

-- Study of the solar system over the course of hundreds of years eventually consolidated to nine planets and a sun.
+- The study of the solar system over the course of hundreds of years eventually consolidated into nine planets and a sun.
 However, in August 2006, Pluto was demoted to a “Dwarf Planet.”

 - Believing that the solar system is not the only one of its kind, scientists explored further.
 The first extrasolar planets were discovered in 1992, and more than 3,700 such planets are now known to exist.